GHOST-Aram/friendly-docs/users/docs/[id]/patch.md

 ### Response

 A successfull PATCH request receives a response with a status code of `200`.
-If the document to be updated does not exist, a response with status code of `404` is sent.

 The URL to the updated user documents is available in the `Location` header of the response object.
 The response body contains a json payload containing the updated user details.
 Below is an example of user document returned in the response body.

 ```json